KMA-Aarhus/HelperScripts/README.md

 <p>An output directory</p>
 <p> Example usage:</p>
 <code>python files_for_pangenome.py prøveliste.txt outdir</code>
+<p>It looks through pappenheim_clean first in order to locate the correct directory in pappeneheim_raw.
+This is neccesary due to the very large amount of files present in the pappenheim_raw location which takes more than 2 minuter per sample if subdir is not specified.
+Also avoids causing slowdown in read/writing.</p>

 <h3>pangenome.py</h3>
 <p>This scripts greates a pangenome plot for a patient that has had multiple samples taken across a span of time. </p>